 PRIORITISATION Who is deciding o undertaken? on which activiti ies should be Do you have difficulties with planning PA2/PA3 projects?
 What difficulti es are you having with planning P. A2/PA3 projects ?
-Staff Fill in the number 1.
-2.10-25%; 3.
-4.more than 50% of the factor w 0- hich applies : 10%; 25-50%; Structures (fill in "1" in the boxes which apply;) Human (fill in "1" in the boxes which app resources ly) Systems (fill in the nur which apply) and mber corresponding tools to the answer Procedures (who does, what and when) Manuals/working guides (how it is done) MIS improper functioning Name of staff Position in the organisation Role in the PA2/PA3 projects Yourself Your superior External Yes/No Unclear task division Unclear responsibilities Lack of prioritization Insufficient staff Insufficiently qualified staff Insufficient vision No procedures Z.Too many J. Too complicated I do not follow procedures No manuals Unclear or too complicated I do not need manuals Explain if it is the case 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16
+Staff Fill in the number of the factor which applies : 1.
+0- 10%; 2.10-25%; 3.
+25-50%; 4.more than 50% Structures (fill in "1" in the boxes which apply;) Human (fill in "1" in the boxes which app resources ly) Systems and tools (fill in the number corresponding to the answer which apply) Procedures (who does, what and when) Manuals/working guides (how it is done) MIS improper functioning Name of staff Position in the organisation Role in the PA2/PA3 projects Yourself Your superior External Yes/No Unclear task division Unclear responsibilities Lack of prioritization Insufficient staff Insufficiently qualified staff Insufficient vision No procedures Z.Too many J. Too complicated I do not follow procedures No manuals Unclear or too complicated I do not need manuals Explain if it is the case 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16